 TumbleItem

-To avoid these problems, TumbleItem
+To avoid these problems, TumbleItem creates and executes

-from its initial threads.
+an instance of SwingWorker from its initial threads.
 The

-method, executing in a worker thread,
+object's doInBackground method, executing in a worker thread,

-loads the images into an ImageIcon
+loads the images into an ImageIcon array, and returns a

 reference to it.

-method, executing in the event
+Then the done method, executing in the event

-dispatch thread, invokes get
+dispatch thread, invokes get to retrieve this reference,

-which it assigns to an applet class field named imgs
+which it assigns to an applet class field named imgs.

 This

-to construct the GUI immediately,
+allows TumbleItem to construct the GUI immediately,

 without waiting for the images to finish loading.